 Estimated Earnings per Donation: $20 to $50

-This one’s a bit more controversial than the other items on this list, which is why its place is lower than the other income strategies.
+This one’s a bit more controversial than the other items on this list, which is why it ranks lower than the other income strategies.

 Donating bodily fluids isn’t glamorous, but it is a way to find cash fast that’s simple, profitable, and repeatable.
 People can donate multiple times in a month, sometimes even more.